 An animal will remain still while repeatedly flicking its tail to flash the white hairs in the first case.
 This is a warning to their group to flee or find a safe hiding place.
 The animal here is choosing to give this signal.

-An animal can also give this signal without choosing to.
-When a prey animal runs away, zigzags or jumps, the movement of its body naturally causes its tail to twitch.
+An animal can also give this signal without choosing.
+When a prey animal runs away, zigzags, or jumps, the movement of its body naturally causes its tail to twitch.
 This creates the same flashing signal of white tail hair that alerts other animals to potential danger.

 This is a secondary signal.
-The primary signal is seeing the animal running away, which would prompt an immediate response from other animals, even if they don’t see the danger for themselves.
+The primary signal is seeing the animal running away, which would prompt an immediate response from other animals, even if they don’t see the danger.

 This can also be seen in birds.
 When one bird senses danger and flies away, it can cause the entire flock to take off as one group.
 The other birds are simply responding to the visual signal of the first bird fleeing.